Perris, California

 Perris is an old railway city in Riverside County, California, United States, located 71 mi east-southeast of Los Angeles and 81 mi north of San Diego.
-It is known for Lake Perris, an artificial lake, skydiving, and its sunny dry climate.
+It is known for Lake Perris, skydiving, the Southern California Railway Museum, and its sunny dry climate.
 Perris is within the Inland Empire metropolitan area of Southern California.
 Perris had a population of 78,700 as of the 2020 census.

 History

+Native Americans inhabited the hills.
+Gold deposits were found when Spanish and Mexican miners entered the area.

 The coming of the California Southern Railroad led to the founding of the city around the new depot, on the rail connection between the present-day cities of Barstow and San Diego.
 The Perris Depot is included in the Library of Congress’ Historic American Buildings Survey.
 Due to a land title dispute at Pinacate, most of its citizens moved two miles north on the railroad and established Perris in 1885.
-The city is named in honor of Fred T. Perris, chief engineer of the California Southern Railroad.The city of Perris was incorporated in 1911.
+The city is named in honor of Fred T. Perris, chief engineer of the California Southern Railroad.
+The city of Perris was incorporated in 1911.
 It originally was within San Diego County but, in 1892, it was transferred to the newly established Riverside County.

 In 2005, the National Archives and Records Administration opened the National Archives at Riverside, which is its regional branch for federal documents relating to the Pacific Region (Arizona, southern California, and Clark County, Nevada) in Perris.

-Turpin family

-In January 2018, authorities discovered 13 malnourished siblings held captive by their own parents, David Allen Turpin, 57, and Louise Anna Turpin, 49, in a home in Perris.
-Some of the siblings were adults, as old as 29.
-In April 2019, the couple was sentenced to life imprisonment with no possibility of parole for 25 years.

 Geography

-According to the United States Census Bureau, the city has a total area of 31.64 sqmi, of which, 31.53 sqmi of it is land and 0.11 sqmi of it (0.35%) is water.
+According to the United States Census Bureau, the city has a total area of 31.64 sqmi, of which, 31.53 sqmi of it is land and 0.11 sqmi of it (0.34%) is water.